 Job interviews: what to wear and what to avoid

-As mentioned, while it is important to make a good impression, on the other hand it is important to avoid looking too formal or too casual.
+As mentioned, while it is important to make a good impression, on the other it is important to avoid appearing too formal or too casual.
 For the men, suit and tie are always a safe choice, but if you are applying for a position in a more creative industry, you may want to consider dress pants and a buttoned shirt.
 For women, a tailored suit or suit is always a good choice.

 How to make a good first impression